 Providers will receive final written feedback from SCDHHS on each setting after the independent site visits are completed and both assessments are reviewed.
 SCDHHS' goal is to complete the final assessment review within 12 months from the start of the independent site visits.
-As the sites visits began in late January 2016, the review is anticipated to be completed by December 2016.
+As the sites visits are anticipated to begin in January 2016, the review is anticipated to be completed by December 2016.